+PREREQUISITE: English 10

+COURSE DURATION: 1 Trimester

-COURSE CREDIT: 1/3 English Credit or 1/3 Performing Arts Credit
+COURSE CREDIT: 1/3 English Credit

 SPEECH

 Through illuminating and persuasive speeches, as well as discussions about current events, students explore their strengths and improve their overall communication skills.
 As a capstone project, students write, develop, rehearse, and deliver a speech in the style of a TED Talk.